Silgi

 const = await ({ : 10 })

+Each call gets a fresh AbortSignal with the configured timeout.
 The compiled pipeline (guards, wraps, validation) runs exactly as it would through serve() or handler().
 The only difference is there's no network involved.

 What's next?